 A struggling coach and teacher who has had to move around for different incidents in his career finally comes to one of the poorest cities in America: McFarland, California.
 There he discovers buried potential in several high school boys and slowly turns them into championship runners and brings them closer than even he could ever imagine.

-Performed by Thee Midniters
+Performed by Danielle

-Courtesy of Chattahoochee Records See more »
+Courtesy of Music Supervisor Inc. & Resnik Music Group See more »

 26 of 27 people found this review helpful.